sfc-gh-cnantasenamat/avalanche/README.md

 ## Unstructured data

-The unstructured version of the data is provided in the `files` directory.
-From there you can find additional sub-directory called `customer_reviews` (that contains a collection of `DOCX` files), `order_history` (that contains a collection of `PDF` files), etc.
+The unstructured version of the data is provided in the `files/` directory.
+From there you can find additional sub-directory called `files/customer_reviews` (that contains a collection of `DOCX` files), `files/order_history` (that contains a collection of `PDF` files), etc.

 ## Notebook
-In the notebook, you'll ingest/upload the unstructured data (`DOCX` files mentioned above) to Snowflake to perform data preparation and data visualization as you build out an interactive dashboard.
+In the notebook (provided in the `notebook/` directory), you'll ingest/upload the unstructured data (`DOCX` files mentioned above) to Snowflake to perform data preparation (that we'll store in the `data/` directory) and data visualization as you build out an interactive dashboard app.

+## App
+The interactive dashboard app is built using the prepared data (provided in the `data/` directory) from the above step mentioned in the **Notebook** section.
+Code to the dashboard app is provided in the root directory of this repo.

+The app is comprised of the following files:
+- `.streamlit/config.toml` - configuration file that specifies the app styling
+- `requirements.txt` - dependency file that specifies Python libraries used by the app
+- `streamlit_app.py` - this is the code to the Streamlit App